Hilda Bowen: Early life

 Hilda Valeria Barnice Bowen was born on 12 October 1923 in Nassau, Bahamas to Jestina (née Johnson) and Irvin Bowen.
 Born into a family of six, she attended St. Francis Xavier primary school in New Providence, the Western Junior and Senior Schools, and graduated from the Government High School in a class of fifty students with only around 8 girls.
 When she completed her schooling in 1942, she worked as a teacher for grade one elementary students for three years.

 In 1946, Bowen was chosen by the Governor-General of the Bahamas to participate in the Colonial Scholarship Program which promoted studies in the United Kingdom to aid in the improvement of the Caribbean Colonial Territories.
 She was the first person selected to study nursing with the intent of developing the field in The Bahamas and enrolled in a three-year basic nursing curricula at the Farnborough General Hospital in Orpington, Kent.
 When she graduated in 1950 with her State Registered Nurse Qualification, Bowen became the first Afro-Bahamian trained as a nurse.
 To further her education, she enrolled at the Moorfields Eye Hospital in London, receiving the Bronze Buckle award and certification as an ophthalmic nurse in 1951.

 At that time, nurses could not obtain a position in the Bahamas without a certification as a midwife.
 To ensure her employment, Bowen then enrolled in midwifery studies at the Elsie Inglis Memorial Maternity Hospital in Edinburgh, Scotland.
 She completed her certification with additional schooling at the Stirling Royal Infirmary, earning a State Certified Midwife qualification.
-Bowen began applying for nursing positions while she was still in England in 1952, but it took a year for her secure employment.
+Bowen began applying for nursing positions while she was still in England in 1952, but it took a year for her to secure employment.